 âš¡ Lightning Talk

-QGIS with Python - Creating repeatable spatial analyses with limited python experience,
+QGIS with Python - Creating repeatable spatial analyses with limited Python experience, Slides

 Lisa Enns, Enns Analytics